wjslager/Insecam-IP-Scraper/README.md

 Uses urllib and re (Regex library).

 **For educational use only.
 I take no responsibility for any damages caused by misuse of this software.**

+# Changes made after forking
+Edited regex to only store IP's ending with /mjpg/video.mjpg